- General Principles

 - Where RJ processes are be used to help determine the conditions to be attached to a Conditional Caution, the offender can be bailed under s37(7)(a) of the Police and Criminal Evidence Act 1984 for a sufficient period of time to allow this to take place.

 - Participation in a RJ process may also be a condition of the caution itself.
 In such cases, positive participation in the process is all that is required of the offender by the caution, and any actions arising out of the RJ process will form a voluntary agreement between the offender and the victim.

-RJ is a diversionary process available to all victims under the Code of Practice for Victims of Crime (Victim’s Code), the latest version of which was published in October 2015.
+RJ is a diversionary process available to all victims under the Code of Practice for Victims of Crime.

 Where RJ is an option the police should contact the victim (unless there are exceptional reasons not to do so) to ask for their views on reparation as a condition of the caution.
 Additionally, (if the offender has already indicated they are willing to participate) the victim can be asked if they would like to be involved in a direct or indirect RJ process.
 The timing of this invitation can be crucial as victims often need a little time to recover from the initial trauma of the offence, before being able to agree to address the issues involved.
 However, if left too long, many victims will have “moved on” emotionally and will not wish to revisit the events of their victimisation again.

 The victim’s consent must be obtained in any case where direct reparation or RJ processes are being considered.